maisonobe/prisma/README.md

 In order to be able to perform the measurements $m_k$, a few conditions must be fulfilled.
-Given some spacer block height $h_k$, the diameter $d_k$ of the cylindrical pin must not be too small, otherwise the spacer block would come too close to the base of the triangle and eventually collide with it.
-On the other hand having a too large diameter $d_k$ would imply the contact point between the cylindrical pin and the triangle goes upwards and finally exceeds the height of the triangle, so there are no tangential contacts anymore.
+Given some spacer block height $h_k$, the diameter $d_k$ of the cylindrical pin must not be too small, otherwise either the spacer block would come too close to the base of the triangle and eventually collide with it or the pin would fall between the slanted surface and the spacer block and would not be laid on the top of the space block.
+On the other hand having a too large diameter $d_k$ would imply the contact point between the cylindrical pin and the triangle goes upwards and finally exceeds the height of the triangle, so there would be no tangential contacts anymore.
 For a given spacer block height $h_k$, there are therefore both a lower and an upper limit on the diameter $d_k$ of the cylindrical pins that can be used.
 This can be seen clearly by playing with the sliders in the Geogebra application.

 The conditions for the cylindrical pin on the right hand side are: